 This is the biggest house in Pompeii and gets its name from the statue in the front courtyard.
-There is a large courtyard in the back where you can also find a very detailed mosaic of a battle scene.
+There’s a large courtyard in the back where you can also find a very detailed mosaic of a battle scene.

 Garden of the Fugitives

-Located in the back of Pompeii, this old vineyard as persevered casts of people who couldn’t quite make it out of city alive.
-There’s also a good garden here too.
+Located in the back of Pompeii, this old vineyard has preserved casts of people who didn’t make it out of the city alive.
+There’s also a fantastic garden here.

 House of Venus in the Shell

-Another place located far away from the crowds, this house has a great and colorful fresco to the goddess Venus.
-There are also a few good gardens here and a great statue of Mars.
+Another place located far away from the crowds, this house has a colorful fresco to the goddess Venus.
+There are also a few gardens here and a detailed statue of Mars.

 Right next to the amphitheater, the “great palace” was an exercise park and place for youth groups.
-It also is a great place to escape the crowds.
+It’s also a great place to escape the crowds.

 House of Sallustio

 One of the oldest houses in Pompeii, this was most likely an inn.
-There is a small garden in the back, a fresco of the goddess Diana, and even a little food shop in the front.
+There’s a small garden in the back, a fresco of the goddess Diana, and even a little food shop in the front.

 There are hundreds of buildings to see and wander through in Pompeii.
-Just even seeing the highlighted ones will consume a lot of your time.
-These are just my favorites and ones I think provide a good balance of popular and not so popular but still beautiful sites.
+Just the highlighted ones will consume a lot of your time.
+These are just my favorite sites—both popular and less popular, but all beautiful.

 Pompeii Visiting Tips

 - Start in the back.
-To avoid the crowds, move from the furthest temples toward the front.
-The majority of people stick to the center of Pompeii and you can visit the main area when the crowds have gone by late afternoon.
+To avoid the crowds, move from the farthest temples toward the front.
+The majority of people stick to the center of Pompeii, and you can visit the main area when the crowds have gone by late afternoon.